30 Best Self Defense Knives in 2023 (Fixed Blade and Folding)

 Total Weight: 6.10 Ounces

-Whats really special about using these as a self defense weapon is that they are basically designed from the ground up with your protection in mind.
+What’s really special about using these as a self-defense weapon is that they are basically designed from the ground up with your protection in mind.
 The M21 features a hilt on both sides that you also use to quickly deploy the knife.
-A lot of pocket knives don’t have that hilt in order to save on weight or space but in a self defense situation where you’re frantic and the adrenaline is pumping, it’s nice to have that buffer between your hand and the blade.
+A lot of pocket knives don’t have that hilt in order to save on weight or space but in a self-defense situation where you’re frantic and the adrenaline is pumping, it’s nice to have that buffer between your hand and the blade.

-The M21 comes in a lot of flavors and although I reviewed the 14SF model, there are many others that may suit the need of an EDC personal protection knife.
+The M21 comes in a lot of flavors and although I reviewed the 14SF model, there are many others that may suit the need for an EDC personal protection knife.
 There are other colors but more importantly, there are other types of serrations and blade shapes that you might like better so make sure to check out all of the models before choosing!

 What makes the SF14 version unique is that it’s the “Special Forces” edition with Triple Point serrations.
 Now, the SF part is more of an appearance aspect than anything else but I do prefer the Triple Point serrations over the Veff serrations.
 The SF edition is a Kit Carson exclusive design consisting of a skeletonized 6061 T6 aluminum frame and it comes with a tactical four-way carry clip.

-9. Spyderco Harpy Single Blade
+9. Spyderco Harpy

 Blade Style: Talon